ParasolJS/pyparasol/README.md

 -	This function allows the user to control the lower and upper limit that will be displayed on each variables’ axes.
 -	variable_list determines which variables will have a scale associated with them.
 Okay to enter as a single data point.
 -	scale_list determines the lower and upper limits of the data of the corresponding variable name in variable_list.
 Each scale object needs to be a list of length two in the form, [minimum, maximum].
 It is okay to enter a single scale item if there is only a single variable name, other wise it has to be entered as a list of lists, for example [[min1, max1], [min2, max2]].
 -	plot_id_list determines which plots will have the variable scales attribute associated with.
-If set to None, attribute will be set to all plots
+If set to None, attribute will be set to all plots.

 **PyParasol.compile()**
 -	Compiles all plots and user settings into the final html file and saves it to parasol.html unless previously changed by the user.